 With that said, the class will build on itself, and it will be easy to get behind.
 If you fall behind, stay in communication with me and work with me and I will help you catch up.
 The only thing I ask of you is to not abuse this sympathy for our collective shared circumstance.
-I too am dealing with two children at home, home schooling, a working partner, and a fear of myself or family member getting sick.
+I too am working to protect two children from schooling, in some cases I will probably be home schooling, I have a working partner, and a fear of myself or family members getting sick.
 Let's work together and support each other so that we can learn as much as possible given the current circumstances.